huaminghuangtw/Evergreen-Notes/Permanent-Notes/what-success-means-to-me.md

 > _[“Extreme success is not going to make you happy.
 In fact, success amplifies who you already are and how you already feel.” — Mark Manson](https://www.youtube.com/watch?v=_ZJpU43NA0c&t=10m49s)_

 > _[“Success in life is not for those who run fast, but for those who keep running and always on the move.” — Bangambiki Habyarimana, Pearls Of Eternity](https://www.goodreads.com/quotes/7890685-success-in-life-is-not-for-those-who-run-fast)_

+> _“Success is being excited to go to work and being excited to come home.” — Will Ahmed_

 > _[“He has achieved success who has worked well, laughed often, and loved much.” — Elbert Hubbard](https://www.brainyquote.com/quotes/elbert_hubbard_103488)_